pubannotation/pubannotation/docs/shared-task-organize.md

 layout: docs
 title: Shared task organization
 prev_section: compare-project
-next_section: example-align
+next_section: shared-task-participate
-permalink: /docs/shared-task/
+permalink: /docs/shared-task-organize/
 ---

 Pubannotation can be used as a platform for shared task organization.

-## Shared Tasks at PubAnnotation
+## Shared Task Definition

 In PubAnnotation, it is assumed that a shared task is implemented by
 * benchmark data sets, and